psychemedia/storytelling-notes/pottle-of-brains.md

 "Why, the sun!" says she.

 "Faix, it be!" says he.
-"Coom, us 'll go oop to the wise woman towanst," and off they went.
+"Coom, us'll go oop to the wise woman towanst," and off they went.
 An' as they comed oop the pad, she wor sittin' at the door, twinin' straws.

 "Gode'en, missis," says he.